alcfeoh/advanced-modern-js/exercises/ex-12/ex-12-instructions.md

 * Add a getter method for `id` which returns `this._id` (again, note the underscore)
 * Remove `writable` from `idConfig`

-### Format `birthDate`
+### Allow access to `birthDate` wiht getter and setter

 Still in `Person.js`, add a getter and setter for `birthDate`.
 Use `_birthDate` as the pseudo-hidden variable to store the birth date.
-Use `format` and `parse` from the date-fns library to format and parse dates respectively.

-Check the results at http://localhost:3000/current-exercise